geekuillaume/DevExplorations/src/pages/nodejs_async_hooks_to_get_per_request_context/index.md

 spoiler: 'Getting one awesome feature from PHP in NodeJS: per-request context'
 ---

-I got a problem recently when I was building a HTTP server in NodeJS.
+I recently got a problem when I was building a HTTP server in NodeJS.
 I'm logging things in a lot of places inside my codebase and I have a unique ID for each request.
-I now want to append this ID to each of my log messages to trace what's happening in each request.
-How to do this?
+I want to append this ID to each of my log messages to trace what's happening in each request.
+How to efficiently do this?

 The simplest way is to pass this request ID as an argument in each of my functions.
-The problem with this is that it's not maintainable.
-For example, if I'm 5 functions deep in my stack and I want to log something, I need to edit 5 functions to add an argument and edit every function call.
+The problem with this is that it's not maintainable: if I'm 5 functions deep in my stack and I want to log something, I need to edit 5 functions to add an argument and edit every function call.

 You can make sure to always pass a "context" object in every one of your function but there is still a problem.
 I'm using a SQL lib which can be configured to run a function when a long query is detected but this function is called only with the query string.
 I cannot pass my request context to it.